jratcliff63367/wsclient/README.md

 # WSCLIENT

-This project is a work of easywsclient which is a simple websockets compatible client
+This project is a fork of easywsclient which is a simple websockets compatible client

 The purpose of this fork is to add support for a server mode as well.